aws-samples/aws-modernization-with-sysdig/content/30_module_1/_index.md

 2. Deploy the Amazon ECR Integration
 3. Push and scan an image from the registry
 4. See scan results on Sysdig Secure dashboard
-5. Download Example Dockerfile and Sources
+5. Download example Dockerfile and sources
 6. Modify the image and trigger a second scan

 ## Reference Architecture